jake-miles/rho-contracts-fork/README.md

 ```

 Constructors functions are handled specially for three reasons.

-First,
-though in JavaScript function are objects, `rho-contracts.js`
+* First, though in JavaScript function are objects, `rho-contracts.js`
 enforces a strict distinction in order to provide earlier error
 messages in the common cases.
 Constructor functions are a notable
 exception.
-Second, constructor functions occur in the right-hand side
+* Second, constructor functions occur in the right-hand side
 of the `instanceof` operator.
 The contract-checking shells introduced
 when checking function contracts could make these tests fail without
-explicit control on when the wrapping occurs.
-And third, wrapping the
+explicit control of when the wrapping occurs.
-methods in the constructor's `prototype` field make it possible to
+* And third, wrapping the methods in the constructor's `prototype`
-share the contract-checking shells across instances, thus reducing
+field make it possible to share the contract-checking shells across
-memory overhead.
+instances, thus reducing memory overhead.

-Because of this, there is no `construct` contract.
+Because of this, there is no `constructor` contract.
 Instead,
-use `wrapConstructor` to wrap a construct once near its definition
+use `wrapConstructor` to wrap a constructor once near its definition
 point, like this.

 ```javascript